sinch/android-contact-chooser/README.md

 Now, you can run the app, choose a contact, and a toast message of the normalized number will pop up.

-Next up: using Sinch to make a phone call with that number.
-Head over to our Android tutorial here [sinch.com/tutorials/app-to-phone-calling-android](https://www.sinch.com/tutorials/app-to-phone-calling-android/)
+I hope this gives a good example of how to use the Android Contact Picker.
+Next up, we will be using Sinch to make a phone call with that number.
+Head over to our [Android tutorial here](https://www.sinch.com/tutorials/app-to-phone-calling-android/).